Kaiser-Yang/blink-cmp-git/README.md

 ### How to remove trailing white spaces?

-By default, `blink-cmp-git` add a space for every item when you select or accept it.
+By default, `blink-cmp-git` adds a space for every item when you select or accept it.
 If you don't want this, you can configure the `insert_text_trailing` for each feature.
 For example, those below will remove the trailing white spaces for `commit`: